BenLubar/libcmv/README.md

 - int **Size** *The size of this chunk.*
 - **Data\[Size\]** *The zlib-compressed data.*

-Each chunk contains up to 200 frames in the CMV codec.
+Each chunk contains up to 800000 bytes of frame data in the CMV codec.
 Chunks must have at least one frame and must not contain partial frames.
-(Strict: all chunks except the final chunk must contain exactly 200 frames)
+(Strict: all chunks except the final chunk must contain exactly the same number of frames)

+The compressed size must be less than or equal to 1000000 bytes.

 # CMV codec